 Harvard Health Publishing posted an article about how foods with low-density lipoprotein or LDL cholesterol can hurt our arteries, including those in our brain.
 This leads to the formation of beta-amyloid plaques, which could possibly be responsible for the development of Alzheimer’s.

-Here are some dietary suggestions to follow:
+Here are some of the best foods and dietary suggestions to follow:

 Eat Fruits For Brain Power